The workhorse card that you will use A LOT!

 - Formulas: this is where you get creative with what you want to analyse!
 Bear in mind that any formula you build can be saved to your formula library and can involve financial and non-financial data.
 They can also reference data in the past and can be used seamlessly for actual and forecast data!

-Add Report Cards either from the Build your own section or by hitting one of the templates
+You can add Report Cards by clicking Add Card, and selecting Report Card either from the Build Your Own section or by selecting one of the Report Card templates

 Let’s illustrate this with a practical example.